van-richard/CodingNotes/_build/html/_sources/notebooks/QuickStart/SSH.md

 ## Transferring File & Folder

 We need to be able to copy files and folders from the supercomputer to our local computer, or vice versa.
-Previously, we learned `cp` and `mv` to manage files locally on our computer.
-However, to copy files through `ssh`, we need to use one of these 2 commands:
+Previously, we learned {term}`cp` and {term}`mv` to manage files locally on our computer.
+However, to copy files through {term}`ssh`, we need to use one of these 2 commands:

 1. `rsync`
 2. `scp`